ritikasharma1505/AWS-SERVERLESS-DEPLOYMENT/README.md

 Configuring AWS Lambda
 - Create a function to fetch data 'getStudent' select runtime as Python 3.12
-- Change default execution role to "use an exisitng role" choose "lambdaDynamoDB-role"
+- Change default execution role to "use an exisitng role" choose role if created
-- Paste the code from "getStudents.py" (Make sure you have selected the right region name in the code as your AWS account region) and then deploy code, create test, give event name.
-Test code manually it should give empty list [], as expected the table values are empty and nothing to fetch
+- Paste the code from "getStudents.py" and then deploy code, create test, give event name.
+Test code manually which will give empty list [], as expected the table values are empty and nothing to fetch

 - Create a function to post data 'insertStudentData' select runtime as Python 3.12, copy the code from "insertStudent.py", deploy code and then create test, give event name and values like and test the code manually it should give output as "status code 200 ok" "student data saved successfully"